-• A minimum overall and semester grade point average of 2.000 (C average) is required of Engineering undergraduates.
-Students will be subject to dismissal from the University if during any fall or spring
+A minimum overall and semester grade point averages (GPA) of 2.000 (C average) are required of Engineering undergraduates.

-- semester their overall U.C.
-GPA falls below a 2.000, or their semester GPA is less than 2.000. - Students must achieve a minimum GPA of 2.000 (C average) in upper division technical courses required of the major curriculum each semester.
-Students will be subject to dismissal from the University if their upper division technical GPA falls below 2.000. - A minimum overall GPA of 2.000, and a minimum 2.000 GPA in upper division technical course work required of the major are needed to earn a Bachelor of Science in Engineering.
+- Students will be subject to dismissal from the University if during any fall or spring semester their overall UC GPA falls below a 2.000, or their semester GPA is less than 2.000. - Students must achieve a minimum GPA of 2.000 (C average) in upper division technical courses required of the major curriculum each semester. - A minimum overall GPA of 2.000 and a minimum 2.000 GPA in upper division technical course work required of the major are required to earn a Bachelor of Science in the College of Engineering.